akheron/jansson/doc/apiref.rst

 Encoding
 ========

-This sections describes the functions that can be used to encode values to JSON.
+This section describes the functions that can be used to encode values to JSON.
 By default, only objects and arrays can be encoded directly, since they are the only valid *root* values of a JSON text.
 To encode any JSON value, use the ``JSON_ENCODE_ANY`` flag (see